 The performance outcome simulates future losses and key performance measures 1 to 5 years forward.
 Additional estimates may be rendered via the simulation process, such as volume, attrition, and profitability.
 Note: the endogenous scenarios found in the appendix (1&2 or 3&4) are additive to provide a total loss estimate for the associated Exogenous Market Environment.
 Upon completion of the scenario segments, outcomes will be compared and utilized to drive the Allowance for Credit Loss or related performance estimating needs.

-Step 7: Communicate and adapt business to scenario outcomes
+Step 7: Communicate and adapt the business to scenario outcomes

 Prior to making business decisions, a sensitivity analysis is conducted to determine the degree to which the recommendations are sensitive to slight variations in the weighting of the credit loss drivers.
 The sensitivity analysis will increase the CLRB’s confidence in their decisions.
 The simulation is intended to be an ongoing process.
 Regularly, (at least annually) the simulation will be re-run.
-Ideally, some similar participants will be included, as well as, "new blood" to bring fresh perspective.
-The step 2 environmental data will be updated and previously indicated "does not exist" data will be researched and provided as available.
+Ideally, some similar participants will be included, as well as, "new blood" to bring a fresh perspective.
+Step 2's environmental data will be updated and previously indicated "does not exist" data will be researched and provided as available.

 The key benefits